clusteramaryllis/blogtoc/_includes/readme.md

 ## FAQ ##

-#### Your grammar sucks ####
+##### Your grammar sucks #####
-English is not my native language so, Send me an email if you find any mistakes or contribute yourself on github to fix the mistakes.
+English is not my native language so, send me an email if you find any mistakes or contribute yourself on github to fix the mistakes.

-#### Your coding/design was bad ####
+##### Your coding/design was bad #####
-I didn't really care.
-I'm not a designer guy and mostly everything I know come from different resource and online tutorial.
-I'm happy that this application works for you :).
-You can help me by contributing on github.
+My programming level are not expert and I'm not a designer guy.
+Mostly everything I know come from different resource and online tutorial.
+I'm just happy if this application works for you :).
+And this is open source project, so you may help me improve the code or design by contributing on github.